tracertea/certflow/README.md

-# Certflow
+# certflow

 ## Overview

-Certflow is a Go-based tool designed for efficiently retrieving and processing certificates from Certificate Transparency logs.
+certflow is a Go-based tool designed for efficiently retrieving and processing certificates from Certificate Transparency logs.
 It utilizes concurrent operations, proxy management, and robust state handling for continuous, reliable certificate data processing.

 ## Features